-Research has found that substance abuse therapies that are designed for adults may not be as effective in adolescent populations.
+Research has found that therapies to treat substance use disorders that are designed for adults may not be as effective in adolescent populations.
 Adolescent treatment typically involves family members and will require parental consent.
-The National Institute on Drug Abuse has created Principles of Adolescent Substance Use Disorder Treatment: A Research-Based Guide, which describes adolescent substance use, principles of treatment, and evidence-based approaches for adolescents with substance abuse issues.
+The National Institute on Drug Abuse has created Principles of Adolescent Substance Use Disorder Treatment: A Research-Based Guide, which describes adolescent substance use, principles of treatment, and evidence-based approaches for adolescents with substance use disorders.

 Resources to Learn More